er5995/music-rec/README.md

 ## Running it locally

-You'll need an Anthropic API key.
-Spotify credentials are optional — the app returns Claude's recommendations regardless, and Spotify enrichment is attempted when credentials are present.
+Anthropic API access is required.
+Spotify is optional: without it, the app still generates Claude-powered music recommendations.
+With valid Spotify credentials and the required account access, the app can display Spotify enrichment such as album art, links, and available playback/previews.

 ```bash
 cp .env.example .env.local